ltduyhien/vqe-hydrogen/README.md

   error rate; the noise-sweep plot makes that trend visible.

-Branching policy

-This repo uses two long-lived branches and a strict, asymmetric workflow:

-- `dev` — the working branch.
-Every source file carries full inline comments explaining syntax, purpose, and design decisions.
-All real edits happen here. `dev` is the source of truth.
+Branches

+- `dev` is the active development branch; source files carry full inline comments.
-- `main` — a derived branch.
-It holds the same commits with the same commit messages as `dev`, but with all comments stripped from the code. `main` is never edited directly; it is only produced by merging `dev` into it and then running the comment-stripping step.
+- `main` holds the same commits as `dev` with comments stripped — the clean "library" view.
+Read `dev` to understand the code; read `main` for the terse version.

-Enforced by the "commit to main" workflow:

-1. Check out `main`.
-2. Merge `dev` into `main`.
-3. Strip all comments from the merged files.
-4. Commit the stripped result on `main`.
-5. Switch back to `dev`. `dev` is never amended or rewritten.

-Read `dev` if you want to understand why each line is there.
-Read `main` if you want the clean library view.

 References